zendframework/zend-expressive/doc/book/template/zend-view.md

 > template according to the namespace, using the `namespace::template` notation
 > required of `TemplateInterface` implementations.
 >
-> The ZendView adapter ensures that:
+> The `ZendView` adapter ensures that:
 >
-> - An AggregateResolver is registered with the renderer.
+> - An `AggregateResolver` is registered with the renderer.
 If the registered
->   resolver is not an AggregateResolver, it creates one and adds the original
+>   resolver is not an `AggregateResolver`, it creates one and adds the original
 >   resolver to it.
-> - A NamespacedPathStackResolver is registered with the AggregateResolver, at
+> - A `NamespacedPathStackResolver` is registered with the `AggregateResolver`, at
 >   a low priority (0), ensuring attempts to resolve hit it later.
 >
-> With resolvers such as the TemplateMapResolver, you can also resolve
+> With resolvers such as the `TemplateMapResolver`, you can also resolve
 > namespaced templates, mapping them directly to the template on the filesystem
 > that matches; adding such a resolver can be a nice performance boost!